Looking for something?

 • picturing a balloon opening and closing with breath

-• having your child breath in while you count to 5 and then breath out
+• having your child breathe in while you count to 5 and then breathe out

 Body scan